This post may contain affiliate links. This blog generates income via ads.

 Compote can be frozen for up to six months.
 Thaw in the fridge before using.

-What if I don’t have fresh lemons?
+Don't have a fresh lemon on hand?
 You can use ¼ cup of bottled lemon juice.
-The key is to add a bit of acid via citrus juice to cut through the sweetness in the compote.
+The key to this compote is to add a bit of acid via citrus juice to cut through the sweetness in the compote.

-What do I serve pear compote with?
-I am obsessed with it on pancakes!
+I am obsessed with this compote on pancakes!
 It would also be delish spooned over vanilla yogurt!
 With a sprinkling of granola.
 Or drizzled warm over fresh waffles.
 Or with a slice of pound cake and a dollop of fresh whipped cream!
 YUM!

 Easy Pear Compote